phreeza/manuscript_axon_potentials/doc/manuscript.md

 axons can generate a dipolar EFP, we simulated a parallel fiber bundle that at first runs at constant diameter and without bifurcations, then reaches a bifurcation zone with an increasing number of fibers, and finally reaches a termination zone, in which the number of fibers decreases to zero.
-(Figure 1A and 1D).
+(Figure 1A).

-To simulate the spiking activity of a generic axon bundle, the fibers were stimulated with a background spontaneous firing rate of 100 Hz, upon which a pulse of increased activity was added.
+The spiking activity of a generic axon bundle was simulated by stimulating the fibers with a background spontaneous firing rate of 100 spikes/second, upon which a pulse of increased activity was added.
 This pulse of activity could relate to any kind of evoked activity in the nervous system, such as a sensory stimulation, motor activity or a spontaneous transient increase in population spiking activity.
 We chose a gaussian pulse with an amplitude of 2900 spikes/second and a standard deviation of 2.8ms.

 To characterize the spatiotemporal dynamics of the evoked EFP, the potential was calculated for several locations along the axon trunk.
+Because we first want to study the effect of the rate pulse on the EFP, we low-pass filtered the response the responses with a cut-off frequency of 1kHz.
+Figures 1A-C all show these low-pass filtered responses.
+The distribution of maximum amplitudes of these responses are shown by the contour lines in Figure 1A.
+Surrounding the projection zone of the axon bundle, they show the double-lobed shape typical of a dipole.

+Shown alongside the contour lines are dots representing recording locations, also colored according to the maximum amplitude at their location.
+The waveforms recorded at these locations are shown in Figure 1B.
+The scale of the waveforms are indicated by the color of the trace.
+The responses show a biphasic deflection that is elicited by the population firing rate pulse.
+This deflection was visible at all recording locations.
+It reverses polarity in the middle of the bifurcation zone of the bundle (red box in Figure 1B).
+The polarity reversal occurs by a decrease of the amplitude to zero and subsequent reappearance with reversed polarity, as opposed to a polarity reversal through a gradual shift in phase.
+This behaviour is also typical of a dipolar field potential.

+The point of the polarity reversal coincides roughly with the middle of the projection zone.
+This means that the absolute value of the response amplitude reaches a local minimum, just when the number of axonal fibers reaches a maximum.
+To better understand how anatomical features and response amplitude are related, we compared the value of the EFP corresponding to the maximum absolute amplitude with the difference in branchings and terminations (Figure 1C).
+The amplitude of the maximum response (red trace) follows the distribution of branchings and terminations(black histogram).
 <!--The spatial behaviour of the low-frequency component of the EFP differed
 strongly from that of the high-frequency component, so we analyzed them separately.
 Low-frequency responses are shown in the top half of Figure 1, and high-frequency responses are shown in the lower half.-->

-The distribution of maximum amplitudes, shown by the contour lines in Figure 1A, showed the double-lobed shape typical of a dipole, and exceeds the reach of the high-frequency maximum responses (Fig. 1D).
-The low-frequency waveforms (Fig 1B) show a biphasic deflection that is elicited by the population firing rate pulse.
-This deflection was visible at all recording locations.
-It reversed polarity in the middle of the bifurcation zone of the bundle (red box in Figure 1B).

-The same distribution of maximum amplitudes for the high-frequency component, shown in Figure 1D, did not show the same lobed shape.
-Instead it decayed much faster with distance in both axial and radial direction.
-This was also reflected in the waveforms (Fig 1E).
-There is an increase in amplitude due to the firing rate pulse at locations close to the nerve bundle, but at locations further away from the trunk it is no longer distinguishable from the background activity.
+Along the nerve trunk the fiber density is constant, and the amplitude is unchanged.
+As the axon bundle reaches its projection zone, the number of bifurcations increases, and the response increases in amplitude.
+In the middle of the projection zone, the number of bifurcations and terminations cancels out.
+At the same depth, the amplitude crosses zero.
+As the end of the projection zone approaches, the terminations outweigh the bifurcations, and the amplitude increases, but the polarity is reversed.
+This transition also corresponds to the traces in the red box in Figure 1B.
+As the axon bundle ends, there are no longer any bifurcations or terminations, and the amplitude decays toward zero.

 ![Axonal projections generate a dipole-like extracellular field potential (EFP) when stimulated with  a pulse of activity. **A** shows the modeled axon bundle